aswinaus/Reinforcement-Learning/README.md

 **6.Implement the policy network:** Write the code to define the chosen neural network architecture using a deep learning framework (like TensorFlow or PyTorch).

-**7.Integrate the policy network with the rag system:** Connect the policy network's output to the relevant parts of your RAG system so that the network's decisions influence the retrieval and generation processes.
+**7.Integrate the policy network with the RAG system:** Connect the policy network's output to the relevant parts of your RAG system so that the network's decisions influence the retrieval and generation processes.

 **8.Define the training process:** Outline how the policy network will be trained using the cosine similarity reward as the optimization signal, likely involving a policy optimization algorithm like GRPO.